-This shelter was commissioned to create a welcome to the NNR, a gathering and learning hub and as a shelter in poor weather.
+This pavilion was commissioned to create a welcome to the NNR, a gathering and learning hub and as a shelter in poor weather.
 The roof shape is reminiscent of a bird wing in flight, the sail of a boat, the historic tents that gave Tentsmuir it’s name and the ever shifting dunes themselves.
 The site has been carefully chosen to minimise the impact of a build on the fragile landscape and habitat.
 It is designed to be constructed from local materials that are non-toxic, recyclable and/or reusable.
 It is also designed for deconstruction at the end of its life – leaving no trace.

 It was opened in June 2019 by a piper leading the local school children into the building, followed by the local MP, Councillors, SNH staff and the local community.
 Open 24/7, it is also always busy at weekends with the public visiting, picnic-ing, taking in view and enjoying the interpretation boards.

 The pavilion was included in the Scottish Natural Heritage ‘Biodiversity Design with Nature’ exhibition in September 2016, part of the Year of Architecture, Building and Innovation 2016.
 The project was run on site by Grigor Mitchell Architect in conjunction with us.